Ex-Housekeeper Charged; 92-Year-Old Dies After Attack

 Pittsboro, N.C. — One of three elderly women beaten at an upscale Chatham County retirement community died Wednesday night, shortly before her former housekeeper was arrested in the attacks.

 Margaret Murta, 92, died between 7:30 and 8 p.m.
-Wednesday at UNC Hospitals in Chapel Hill, where she underwent surgery after being rushed from the Galloway Ridge at Fearrington retirement community.
+Wednesday at UNC Hospitals in Chapel Hill, where she underwent surgery.
 She was found beaten in her apartment at about 10 a.m.
 Wednesday.

 Barbara Clark, 41, of Pittsboro, was charged with one count of murder, two counts of attempted murder and three counts of assault with a deadly weapon with intent to kill in connection with the three attacks.
 She was due to be arraigned Thursday.